by Amanda Eubanks Winkler

 Macbeth was also revived in the 1690s with a new score by John Eccles and again in 1702 with a score by Richard Leveridge.
 Dance music for the witches survives in both, and it is remarkable how much the composers draw upon pre-Restoration antimasque conventions, even at this late date.
 One call back to the more recent past is explicit: Leveridge’s score reuses one of the witches’ dances associated with the Macbeth productions from the 1660s (Eubanks Winkler, ed., Music for Macbeth, viii).

 The stage directions, as evocative as they may be, also gesture towards all the things we cannot know.
 In some cases, appropriate dance music might be found with little effort.
 It seems clear, for example, that dances after a chorus might be accompanied by the preceding chorus music, as indicated by variations on the stage direction, “Dance to this Chorus” (Burden, “To Repeat”).
 In other cases, creative reconstruction is needed, filling the gaps with appropriate contemporary dance music.
 Choreographic inspiration might be drawn from early eighteenth-century English and French dances in Beauchamps-Feuillet notation.
 Obviously, some degree of guesswork is involved when working with historical dance, but, as my collaborator Richard Schoch and I discovered when we staged excerpts from Shadwell’s Tempest at Shakespeare’s Globe, London, dance is an integral part of Restoration Shakespeare.
-(See Figs. 4 and 5.)
+(See Fig. 5.)
 These dances should be staged, for they are key components of the work.
 In other words, dance is not an optional adornment in Restoration Shakespeare—it is a dramaturgical necessity.

 © Amanda Eubanks Winkler, 2022.